What Is Matzo?

 Today, Jews commemorate their ancestors’ flight to freedom by eating this same unleavened cracker-like flatbread.
 This is why Jews are forbidden to eat or keep chametz (leavened grain foods) in the home during Passover.

-Different Types of Matzo
+Different types of matzo

 And there’s a place for all of those matzos.
 For something like cream cheese and jam, you might want to stick to egg or plain matzo.
 But for other dishes, like matzo brei, any of the more savory flavors will do.

 • Matzo meal, or ground matzo, is used to make matzo balls for matzo ball soup.
 You’ll see it in plenty of other recipes, too, like Passover rolls or matzo meal pancakes.
-Some people include matzo meal in their latkes.
+Some people include matzo meal in latkes.

 • Matzo farfel is crumbled matzo.
 While matzo meal’s texture is similar to breadcrumbs, farfel is essentially a roughly crumbled cracker.
 It’s fantastic if you’re looking to make a crunchy topping, like for a kugel.